oduerr/hsk/hsk5_flashcard_spec.md

 	2. File picker for local CSV.
 	3. Paste area for manual CSV input.
 	•	Support an optional ?v=<version> query parameter to bypass browser caching when the CSV is updated.
-	•	No hardcoded repo name—read from a config constant so repo renaming doesn’t break loading.
+	•	No hardcoded repo name—read from a config constant so repo renaming doesn't break loading.

 ## 3.7 Debugging build indicator + manual session save
 ### Version indicator